Connect With Us

 Some situations make mortgage protection insurance more attractive.
 If you have health issues that prevent you from getting traditional life insurance, this coverage might be your only option.
 Many policies offer guaranteed acceptance without medical underwriting.

 First-time homebuyers sometimes opt for this insurance because it appears straightforward.
-They know exactly what it covers and do not need to worry about how much coverage to buy.
-The amount matches their mortgage, taking away the guesswork.
+They already know what does FHA mortgage insurance cover (the lender, not them) and want something simpler.
+The coverage amount matches their mortgage, taking away the guesswork.

-People who want to ensure their family keeps the house might prefer this directed approach.
+People who want to ensure their family keeps the house often prefer this directed approach.
 They like knowing the insurance payout will definitely go toward the mortgage.
-This certainty appeals to those who worry their beneficiaries might spend the money differently.
+That certainty appeals to those who worry their beneficiaries might spend the money differently.

 Getting the Right Coverage for Your Needs